-Balfour mentions three main challenges children face, all of which contribute to their social isolation.
-Firstly, the diagnostic journey can be long and frequently entails several misdiagnoses before reaching the correct rare disease diagnosis.
-Being undiagnosed can be a lonely and confusing situation.
+Balfour mentions the three main challenges children face, all of which contribute to their social isolation.
+Firstly, the diagnostic journey can be long, and frequently entails several misdiagnoses before reaching the correct rare disease diagnosis.
+Remaining undiagnosed can be a lonely and confusing situation.

-Secondly, the frequent hospital visits and admissions, often to clinics at a long distance from where you live, results in missed education and times in clubs or activities and less time with friends.
+Secondly, the frequent hospital visits and admissions (often to clinics far from where you live) results in missed education, missed involvement in clubs or activities, and less time with friends.

-Lastly, poorly coordinated care is a major issue for these patients: barely 13 % are given a someone to fulfill a care coordinator role, in comparison 90 % of people with cancer are given a care coordinator (Rare Disease UK, 2013).
+Lastly, poorly coordinated care is a major issue for these patients: barely 13 percent are given someone to fulfil a care coordinator role.
+In comparison, 90 percent of people with cancer are given a care coordinator (Rare Disease UK, 2013).